OpenEnergyPlatform/oemetadata/metadata/latest/metadata_key_description.md

-# Open Energy Metadata
+# Open Energy Metadata - OEMetadata

-## Open Energy Metadata Description

-This pages describes the OEP Metadata version 1.5.0.
-You can have a look at an empty [template](https://github.com/OpenEnergyPlatform/metadata/blob/master/metadata/v150/template.json) and a filled out [example](https://github.com/OpenEnergyPlatform/metadata/blob/master/metadata/v150/example.json) of the metadata string.
+This pages describes the key of **OEMetadata version 1.5.1.** <br>
+You can have a look at an empty [template](https://github.com/OpenEnergyPlatform/metadata/blob/master/metadata/v151/template.json) and a filled out [example](https://github.com/OpenEnergyPlatform/metadata/blob/master/metadata/v151/example.json) of the metadata string.

-### Table with all Metadata keys and a short description
+## Metadata keys with a description and example

+### General keys
 |#|Key |Description |Example |
 |---|---|---|---|
 | 1 | name | File name or database table name | oep_metadata_table_example_v15 |